 4. Back Extensions

-Back extensions are an effective exercise for strengthening the intercostal muscles and improving posture.
+Back extensions are effective for strengthening the intercostal muscles and improving posture.
 To perform this exercise, begin by lying on your stomach on a flat surface with your arms extended to your sides.

 Gently lift your upper body off the ground, and hold this position for five to 10 seconds.
 Slowly lower your body back down, and repeat this 10 to 15 times for one set.